Posted Date:December 17, 2014

 |Author:||Lisa DiCarlo, Director, Student Experience Group, Federal Student Aid|

-In order to assist the community with the 2014-2015 Free Application for Federal Student Aid (FAFSA) processing cycle, we are pleased to provide the attached Microsoft PowerPoint presentation containing information and screen shots pertaining to the 2014-2015 FAFSA on the Web site.
+To assist the community with the 2015-2016 Free Application for Federal Student Aid (FAFSA®) processing cycle, we are pleased to provide the attached Microsoft PowerPoint presentation containing information and screen shots pertaining to the 2015-2016 FAFSA on the Web site.

 The screen shots in this presentation are intended to show a majority of the questions on FAFSA on the Web; however, most students and/or parents will likely not need to answer all of these questions when completing their application.